-As an Interior Design BA graduate, I first moved into graphic design before following my desire to become a jewelry designer.
+As an Interior Design BA graduate, I first moved into graphic design before following my desire to become a jewellery designer.
 I am now the founder and Chief Designer and work with my two daughters who hold the roles of MD and Head of Design respectively.
-I began my jewelry making journey when I discovered a German art book on medieval jewelry at a Cairo book fair in Europe.
-It totally ignited my passion for jewelry design and this discovery was to change my life.
+I began my jewellery making journey when I discovered a German art book on medieval jewellery at a Cairo book fair in Europe.
+It totally ignited my passion for jewellery design and this discovery was to change my life.
 But, I needed to get the right education.
-So, in addition to my day job I undertook practical training as an apprentice, learning the jewelry making craft from one of the most respected masters in Khan El Khalili, Egypt’s ancient jewelry quarter.
+So, in addition to my day job I undertook practical training as an apprentice, learning the jewellery making craft from one of the most respected masters in Khan El Khalili, Egypt’s ancient jewellery quarter.
 This was a male dominated environment so it was important to prove my worth as a student, especially as I had fought my way in and was the first woman to achieve this.

 Have you always been interested in fashion?

 I have always been interested in design, whether it be fashion or the broader lifestyle element.

 What have been the highest and lowest points on your journey so far?

 I have two high points – one was having my daughters voluntarily join the company and the other was opening my educational jewellery design training facility – DSAF - three years ago.
 My toughest (rather than lowest) was realising that I could not single-handedly run a rapidly growing company and had to relinquish some control and put the right resources in place.

 What was the inspiration behind your latest collection?

 The inspiration for our latest hand-crafted collection - The Wonders of Nature, is inspired by the natural elements of the garden; flowers, branches, bees, butterflies and the exotic hoopoe bird.